neo4j-examples/movies-javascript-bolt/README.md

 ### Run locally

-Start Neo4j ([Download & Install](http://neo4j.com/download)) locally and open the [Neo4j Browser](http://localhost:7474).
+* Start Neo4j ([Download & Install](http://neo4j.com/download)) locally and open the [Neo4j Browser](http://localhost:7474).
-Install the Movies dataset with `:play movies`, click the statement, and hit the triangular "Run" button.
+* Install the Movies dataset with `:play movies`, click the statement, and hit the triangular "Run" button.
+* Clone this project from GitHub

-Run the App inside the Webpack Dev Server:
+* Run the App inside the Webpack Dev Server:

 ```bash
 # run in developement mode (refreshes the app on source code changes)